 Surveillance typically involves monitoring the behavior of targets (people, vehicles, etc.) for the purposes of managing or protecting particular interests while reconnaissance focuses on obtaining information about threats by visual observation and detection.
 In general, surveillance refers to remote monitoring while reconnaissance refers to sending a team of scouts to gather information.
 Polaris’s eTherm® technology is a practical method to improve solutions for both surveillance and reconnaissance applications.
 It overlays the polarization data on top of the thermal imagery to make it even easier to see detected objects.
 The goal of eTherm® is to improve the performance of electro-optic and infrared optical sensors.
 This is particularly useful to help improve target detection range by reducing surrounding clutter.
 This technique is robust in all parts of the day/night cycle and against a variety of natural backgrounds (sky, dirt, sand, grass, bushes, trees, etc.).
 Check out the different use-cases below.

-In the figure to the left, a tank is driving away from the observer in the center of the screen.
+In the figure above, a tank is driving away from the observer in the center of the screen.
 In the right figure above, a truck is sitting out in a field.
 Both vehicles have reached thermal equilibrium and appears washed out in the standard thermal image.
-Now, hover over or click the image to see how polarization reveals the vehicles’ position.
+Now, hover over or click on the image to see how polarization reveals the vehicles’ position.
 Notice that you can also see the tank’s tracks, which are otherwise missing from the thermal image.

 While these examples primarily focus on military vehicles and applications, the principles are transferable to the commercial sector as well.
 With the advances of autonomous vehicles, drones, and mobile devices, polarization is an attractive solution to help solve problems with detecting vehicles in otherwise challenging scenarios.
 See the navigation and safety pages for more information regarding commercial vehicle detection applications.